zoeskan/MCB185/unit5-containers.md

 B = int(sys.argv[4])
 ```

-Your commands should look something like this:
+Your command lines should look something like this:

 ```
 python3 55colorname.py ~/Code/MCB185/data/colors_extended.tsv 200 0 50
 ```

+The output for the command above will be "crimson".

 Hint: this algorithm is not very different from `minimum()` except that the
 number you are trying to minimize is the difference between the input RGB